kubernetes/kubernetes/v1.0/docs/getting-started-guides/coreos/azure/README.md

 ---
 layout: docwithnav
-title: Kubernetes on Azure with CoreOS and Weave
+title: "Kubernetes on Azure with CoreOS and Weave"
 ---
 <!-- BEGIN MUNGE: UNVERSIONED_WARNING -->